 We review all known relationships and transactions in which the Company and our directors, executive officers and significant stockholders or their immediate family members are participants to determine whether such persons have a direct or indirect interest.
 Our Corporate Secretary is primarily responsible for developing and implementing processes to obtain information regarding our directors, executive officers and significant stockholders with respect to related party transactions.
 In addition, the Company's directors, nominees for director and executive officers are required to notify us of any potential related party transactions and provide us with information regarding such transactions.
 If our Corporate Secretary determines that a transaction is a related party transaction, then the Audit Committee must review the transaction at its next regularly scheduled meeting and either approve or disapprove the transaction.
-If our Corporate Secretary determines that it is impractical or undesirable to wait until the next regularly scheduled committee meeting for the Audit Committee to review the transaction, then the Audit Committee Chair approve the transaction and report such approval (and the rationale for such approval) to the Audit Committee at its next regularly scheduled meeting.
+If our Corporate Secretary determines that it is impractical or undesirable to wait until the next regularly scheduled committee meeting for the Audit Committee to review the transaction, then the Audit Committee to review the transaction, then the Audit Committee to review the transaction at its next regularly scheduled meeting and report such approval (and the rationale for such approval) to the Audit Committee at its next regularly scheduled meeting.